turingschool/gear-up/privilege.markdown

 ##### Why

 Today's discussion will rely on taking the academic topic of privilege and relating it to our day-to-day lives.
-While the first exercise helps people connect personally to the topic, writing provides everyone some space to more fully process the affect of those experiences on our relationships with each other.
+While the first exercise helps people connect personally to the topic, writing provides everyone some space to more fully process the effect of those experiences on our relationships with each other.

-#### 3. We'll meet in groups to discuss what came up during our writing
+#### 3. Meet in groups to discuss what came up during our writing

 We'll organize in groups of 4-5 to review the material we wrote on and work together to explore the topic with one another.